picosonic/js13k-2020/README.md

 * [Google closure compiler](https://closure-compiler.appspot.com/home)
 * [advzip](https://github.com/amadvance/advancecomp) (uses [7-Zip](https://sourceforge.net/projects/sevenzip/files/7-Zip/) deflate to compress further)

+# Stuff I'd have done with more time
+- [ ] Play the course in 3D rather than top-down
+- [ ] Create a 3D trophy model using "Solids of Revolution"
+- [ ] Choose player avatar before starting

-_Using some assets from [Kenney.nl "Minigolf Kit"](https://kenney.nl/assets/minigolf-kit) (Creative Commons Zero, CC0 license)_
+_Using some assets from [Kenney.nl "Minigolf Kit"](https://kenney.nl/assets/minigolf-kit) (Creative Commons Zero, CC0 license)._

-_Using "The Chrysanthemum" by Scott Joplin (in the public domain since it was published in 1904 - before 1924)_ _Using "Black & White Rag" by George Botsford (in the public domain since it was published in 1908 - before 1924)_ _Using code inspired by following a [tutorial](https://www.youtube.com/watch?v=XgMWc6LumG4) from @Javidx9_
+_Using "The Chrysanthemum" by Scott Joplin (in the public domain since it was published in 1904 - before 1924)._

+_Using "Black & White Rag" by George Botsford (in the public domain since it was published in 1908 - before 1924)._
+_Using code inspired by following a [tutorial](https://www.youtube.com/watch?v=XgMWc6LumG4) from @Javidx9._